testSocialAcademy/social-academy/readme.md

-# Social School
+# Social Academy

-Site for the best students in Hamsters
+Site for the best students in PHP Academy

 ### Project requirements